FR 2956

 Description:

 The FR 2956 collects detailed data on depository institutions' daily transactions of marketable U.S. Treasury securities and of the debt and mortgage-backed securities (MBS) issued by U.S. agencies.
 The report has two parts.
 Part 1 collects data on transactions in U.S. Treasury debt and Part 2 collects transactions in debt and MBS issued by agencies.
-Depository institutions subject to the reporting requirements of the FR 2956 report transactions through the Board's data collection vendor, FINRA, utilizing TRACE.
+Depository institutions subject to the reporting requirements of the FR 2956 report transactions through the Board's data collection vendor, the Financial Industry Regulatory Authority (FINRA), utilizing its Trade Reporting and Compliance Engine (TRACE).
 Each reporting depository institution needs to comply with the TRACE technical specifications and requirements necessary for reporting the required transactions.

 OMB Control Number: